clairemariec/clairemariec/README.md

 ## Tools

-###Postman
+### Postman
-I am currently working through the Postman academy to learn the fundamentals of using Postman to work with APIs most recently I completed the [API Beginner Learning Path](http://verify.skilljar.com/c/6vc488txhsqg)
+I am currently working through the Postman Academy to learn the fundamentals of using Postman to work with APIs most recently I completed the [API Beginner Learning Path](http://verify.skilljar.com/c/6vc488txhsqg)

 ### Jira